Radare2

 Radare2 Basics

-runs quick auto-analysis but you can runaa
+r2 -Aruns quick auto-analysis but you can runaa/afstep-by-step for control.- Use

-prints disassembly for a function.- Radare2 has a steep learning curve but is extremely powerful and scriptable; keep a cheat sheet for common commands.
+VVvisual mode for a more interactive disassembly experience. afllists functions andpdf @ <func>prints disassembly for a function.- Radare2 has a steep learning curve but is extremely powerful and scriptable; keep a cheat sheet for common commands.